Does this test have other names?

-This blood test is done to help your doctor diagnose a type of illness called an autoimmune disease.
-Your immune system is your body's defense system against foreign invaders like viruses and bacteria.
-In some cases, your immune system can become confused and mistake normal cells in your body for foreign invaders.
+This blood test is done to help your health care provider find out if you have an autoimmune disease.
+Your immune system is your body's defense system.
+It protects you against foreign invaders like viruses and bacteria.
+In some cases, your immune system can become confused.
+It can think that normal cells in your body are foreign invaders.
 When that happens, your body can make proteins called antibodies that attack your own cells.

 When antibodies attack cells in your body, they cause swelling and redness known as inflammation.
-Antinuclear antibodies attack normal proteins in the center structure – or nucleus – of your body's cells.
-Antinuclear antibodies are found in many autoimmune diseases, including lupus, scleroderma, and rheumatoid arthritis.
+Antinuclear antibodies attack normal proteins in the center structure (nucleus) of your body's cells.
+Antinuclear antibodies are found in many autoimmune diseases.
+These include lupus, scleroderma, and rheumatoid arthritis.

 Why do I need this test?

-Your doctor may order this test if you have symptoms of an autoimmune disease.
+Your health care provider may order this test if you have symptoms of an autoimmune disease.
 Common symptoms of autoimmune diseases that may stem from antinuclear antibodies include: